 So everyone hears about someone’s Facebook account getting ‘hacked’ these days, they even report it on the news ever so often.
-I’ve got a problem with that word: “hack”.
-We need to acknowledge that the word ‘hacked’ is a slight exaggeration, a more accurate word is ‘highjacked’.
+Let me first break this to you, you were not ‘hacked’.
+You were ‘highjacked’.
 The difference in the semantics is significant; ‘hacking’ implies this person did it:

 Meanwhile as per the usual case, highjacking implies this:

 I’m sure those images speak a thousand words, but just in case it didn’t, here’s the difference with words.

 How people could highjack your account:

 1. You forgot to logoff from a public PC

 2. You didn’t log off from your PC and allowed someone to use it